cs1302uga/cs1302-ce07/README.md

 1. Update the `main` method in the `cs1302.ce07.Driver` class:

-   * Instead of creating multiple `Drivable` variable, refactor the code to take a single array of `Drivable` objects.
+   * Instead of creating multiple `Drivable` variables in the `main` method, refactor the code to take a single array of `Drivable` objects.
 Something like the following (may need to be modified):

      ```java
      Drivable drivables = new Drivable[] {